Award-winning accommodation in King's Cross

-A new purpose-built halls of residence developed by the AKDN is now operational.
-Located within the King’s Cross Central development in Central London, the halls of residence provides 198 state-of-the-art bedrooms, which are now being occupied by students from the IIS and AKU-ISMC, as well as students from third-party institutions.
+Located within the King’s Cross Central development in Central London, Victoria Hall is our award-winning halls of residence.
+198 state-of-the-art bedrooms are occupied by students from the Aga Khna University and the Institute of Ismaili Studies, as well as students from other universities

-Designed by award-winning London-based Stanton Williams Architects, the design and specifications of the eleven-storey building are on par with the best in the student housing market, with spacious single rooms, studios, disabled rooms and a small number of one bedroom apartments.
-Within the building there are a number of generous communal spaces, which include, an onsite gym, reading room, meeting and A/V room and a lounge area.
+Designed by award-winning London-based Stanton Williams Architects, the design and specifications of the eleven-storey building are equal to the best in the student housing market, with spacious single rooms, studios, disabled rooms and a small number of one bedroom apartments.
+Within the building there are a number of generous communal spaces, which include an onsite gym, reading room, meeting and A/V room and a lounge area.

-The student housing building will also benefit from two open spaces, a courtyard and a roof terrace, inspired by the beautiful gardens of the Maghreb (Morocco) and Andalusia (Spain).
-Both of the open spaces - due to be completed in spring 2016 - have been designed by Vladimir Djurovic Landscape Architects, who are renowned for creating timeless poetic landscapes that put nature on the centre stage.
+The student housing building also benefits from two open spaces, a courtyard and a roof terrace, inspired by the beautiful gardens of the Maghreb (Morocco) and Andalusia (Spain).
+Both of the open spaces have been designed by Vladimir Djurovic Landscape Architects, who are renowned for creating timeless poetic landscapes that put nature on the centre stage.

 The richness and diversity of the students - who come from a range of countries, speak a multitude of languages, derive from various cultural and faith backgrounds, and are of all ages - reflects the cosmopolitan nature of the city of London, whilst also being reflected in the design and decor of the building and gardens.